 Don’t take just my word for it.
-Clint Eastwood, who for the first time signed on to someone else’s movie as executive producer to help promote it, reportedly, said, “People need to see this movie.”
+“People need to see this movie,” said Clint Eastwood; for the first time the American film icon signed on to someone else’s movie as executive producer to help promote it.

 Indian Horse is the life story of the beautiful and gifted Saul.
 It’s the story of the systemic racism of colonialists.
 Most especially, it’s the story of a genocidal residential school system that did its best to culturally and physically exterminate generations of Canada’s first peoples.
 Indian Horse features the boy and man Saul, one Ontario government-sanctioned residential school, and the sadists, pedophiles and cultish zealots who ran the school on behalf of the Catholic church.

 Indian Horse is in cinemas across Canada this month, and its coproducer said Canadian box office sales after next weekend will make or break its commercial success – and the chances of more such stories coming soon to light.
 The film has been lauded at international film festivals and sold in several countries, but landing a crucial, lucrative American distributor depends on how it’s received in Canada, said co-producer Christine Haebler.